mrocklin/multipledispatch/README.rst

 A relatively sane approach to multiple dispatch in Python.

-There exists several implementations of multiple dispatch (see links below).
-This implementation is efficient, relatively complete, and performs static analysis to avoid common issues.
+This implementation of multiple dispatch is efficient, mostly complete, performs static analysis to avoid conflicts, and provides optional namespace support.
+It looks good too.

 Example
 -------